ChengluLin/CLListiOSApp/README.md

 The app will focus on four key areas:

-1.User Authentication:
+User Authentication:
 Log in and sign up for an account.

-2.Calendar Management:
+Calendar Management:

 Add events to the calendar.
 Select date and time.
 Set event titles.

-3.Task Completion:
+Task Completion:

 Mark tasks as completed.

-4.Data Persistence:
+Data Persistence:

 Permanently store all lists.